savannahm4215/savannahm4215.github.io/_posts/2018-12-21-weekly-reflection-14.md

 ## Description of my program

 -   I designed the Pakistan Flag using Wescheme.
 At first, I thought I would have trouble doing this project but it turned out great.
--   I expect at least a Practitioner on this project
+-   I expect at least a 3 on this project because although the Pakistan flag is Professional/4 level, I believe that I could've done better on this project.
+Therefore, I feel like I at least deserve a Practitioner on this flag project.

 ## Current output